Geodefi/geode-py/docs/quickstart.rst

 ----------------

 ..
 WARNING::
-  Geodefi v1.1.1 only supports the python versions between 3.7 and 3.10.
+  Geodefi (as of v1.1.2) only supports the python versions between 3.7 and 3.10.

 Installation
 -------------